delve-team/delve/paper/paper.md

 In order to make saturation usable an application scenario, it is necessary to provide a easy-to-use framework that allows for an integration of the tool into the normal training and inference code with only minimaly invasive changes.
 It is also necessary that the computation and analysis can be done online as part of the regular forward pass of the model, to make the integration as seemless as possible.

-The Python package Delve provides a framework for allowing a seemless and minimal overhead integration for saturation and other statistical analysis of neural network layer eigenspaces.
+``Delve`` provides a framework for allowing a seemless and minimal overhead integration for saturation and other statistical analysis of neural network layer eigenspaces.
-Delve hooks into PyTorch [@pytorch] models and allows saving statistics via TensorBoard [@tensorflow2015-whitepaper] events or CSV writers.
+It hooks into PyTorch [@pytorch] models and allows saving statistics via TensorBoard [@tensorflow2015-whitepaper] events or CSV writers.
 A comprehensive source of documentation is provided on the home page ([http://delve-docs.readthedocs.io](delve-docs.readthedocs.io)).

 ## Statement of Need
 Research on changes in neural network representations has exploded in the past years [@svcca;@svcca2;@gradcam;@kernelPCA;@alain2016;@featureAttribution].